Phytosanitary Certificate for Export

 - Provide Import Export Code given by DGFT

 - Furnish Contact number and mail ID

-- After providing the details, select plant Quarantine Station where the trader desired to register.
-After completing the registration form, click the submit button.
+- After providing the details, select the plant Quarantine Station where the trader desires to register; after completing the registration form, click the submit button.

-- After submitting, the request will be sent to respective Plant Quarantine Station.
-Plant Quarantine Station after validating the details will activate the account.
-After activation applicant will receive e-mail message as “Your account has been activated”
+- After submitting, the request will be sent to the respective Plant Quarantine Station.
+Plant Quarantine Station after validating the details, will activate the account.
+After activation, the applicant receives an e-mail message: “Your account has been activated.”

-- After login into the system, click on the “Apply Online” for obtaining the Phytosanitary Certificate.
+- After login into the system, click on “Apply Online” to obtain the Phytosanitary Certificate.
 The exporter can submit the following applications online for Phytosanitary Certificate by clicking the respective link: